History of Shah Rukh Khan in Timeline

 In 2014, Shah Rukh Khan was awarded the fifth degree of the French Legion of Honour, Chevalier de la Légion d'honneur, by the Government of France.

-As of 2015, Shah Rukh Khan is co-chairman of the motion picture production company Red Chillies Entertainment and its subsidiaries, expanding his influence in the entertainment industry.
+As of 2015, Khan is co-chairman of the motion picture production company Red Chillies Entertainment and its subsidiaries.

-In 2015, Shah Rukh Khan appeared in Dilwale alongside Kajol, Varun Dhawan and Kriti Sanon.
-The film received mixed reviews despite being financially profitable.
+In 2015, Shah Rukh Khan appeared in 'Dilwale' alongside Kajol, Varun Dhawan and Kriti Sanon.
+The film garnered mixed reviews.

 Loading Video...

-2015: Privileged degree from the University of Edinburgh
+2015: Honorary Degree from the University of Edinburgh

 In 2015, Shah Rukh Khan received a privileged degree from the University of Edinburgh, Scotland.

-In early 2015, the film 'Dilwale Dulhania Le Jayenge' was still showing at the Maratha Mandir theatre in Mumbai, after more than 1000 weeks.
+In early 2015, 'Dilwale Dulhania Le Jayenge' continued to be shown at the Maratha Mandir theatre in Mumbai, marking more than 1000 weeks of screening.

 In 2016, Shah Rukh Khan received an honorary doctorate from Maulana Azad National Urdu University.